Why do an internship abroad?

 So yes, it’s definitely worth considering doing an international internship.
 And if you indeed decide to look for valuable international working experience, why not make an impact at the same time?
 We work with non-profits and social enterprises with ethical and sustainable practices.
 They are looking for people keen to use their skills in different areas of expertise.

-Have a look, be inspired and get ready to make an impact!
+Have a look at our internships, and become inspired to make an impact!

 Source: Livecareer and Goabroad